BDC Hamburger Icon

 Take the time to understand each employee's personal goals, motivations and challenges.
 By building stronger personal connections, small business managers can better support their team — leading to increased job satisfaction and reduced turnover.

-Alternatives to Mayo’s management theories
+Alternatives to Mayo’s management theory

 Mintzberg management theory explained

 Henry Mintzberg’s management theory centers around defining clear organizational structures and roles to enhance business efficiency.
 It identifies five distinct organizational structures and posits that effective management skills are gained through experience rather than classroom learning.
-Mintzberg’s theory helps businesses streamline operations, improve employee engagement, and align roles with strengths and workflow.
+Mintzberg’s theory helps businesses streamline operations, improve employee engagement and align roles with strengths and workflow.
 By choosing an appropriate structure, small businesses can resolve conflicts and optimize performance based on their specific needs and goals.

 Taylor management theory explained